FactBaseIO/factbase-python/README.md

-# factbase-python
+# FactBase Python SDK

-The official Python SDK for FactBase.io
+The official Python SDK for FactBase.io.

+## Installation

+To install the FactBase Python SDK, use `pip`:

+pip install factbase